Annmary12/annie-blog/src/pages/index.md

     content: >-
       > Highly motivated, hardworking individual with over three years of experience in software development.
-She is passionate for computing and software development in a fast-paced and diverse workplace.
-She prides herself with exceptional and proven organisational/ team skills.
-Never afraid of learning new things, loves challenges and solving human problems.
+She is passionate for computing and software development in a fast-paced and diverse workplace.Never afraid of learning new things, loves challenges and solving human problems.
     img_path: /images/pic01.jpg
     title: Annmary Agunanna
     type: intro